opengisch/qgis-plugin-ci/README.md

 ### Basic configuration

+**Notes**:
+* Python 3.7 is required.
+Check on Travis that you are using at least Python 3.7.
+* `qgis-plugin-ci` must find an existing GitHub release for the tag.
+Either you create the release from GitHub, which will trigger Travis or you can use Travis/GitHub Actions to create the release automatically.

 One can easily set up a deployment using Travis.

 1. Add `qgis-plugin-ci` to `requirements.txt` or have `pip install qgis-plugin-ci` in `install` step.